 (a) The plan is consistent with and promotes the goals of the comprehensive plan and the implementing development regulations.

-(b) Adequate provision is made for public services and facilities concurrent with the development, provided that uses approved within the master plan shall not require the provision of municipal sewers.
+(b) Adequate provision is made for public services and facilities concurrent with the development.

 (c) On site public services or facilities are limited to the project area and not available to spur growth outside the master plan area.